 - Moral Event Horizon: The Goblin's murder of Gwen is perhaps the best known example for a Moral Event Horizon in the history of comic books.
 Not only because of the act itself, but because of his utter dismissal and even contempt for the value of Gwen's life.

 - Never Live It Down: Some fans define the character of Norman Osborn by the crime he committed in this story, and less-informed fans define Gwen Stacy by this moment/her characterization during this moment.
 She's almost always remembered as the Girl Next Door, Purity Sue type characterization that she had at the time, and remembered as the 'one who died'.

 - Seinfeld Is Unfunny: This is the one comic that started the entire Woman In Refrigerators trend, predating the Trope Namer by a good two decades.
 Although most people agree that it's not an actual proto-example of it, since Gwen's death have deep, meaningful consequences to Spider-Man's character and mythos, even to this day.
+Conway didn't use the death only for shock value, but used it as the foundation of his entire run, exploring the effects this death has on Peter and his inner circle.
+The infamous trope is not named "Dropped From A Bridge" for a reason.
 Still, the "death of a significant other" has been done so many times in superhero stories since it first came out that it doesn't have nearly the same impact on modern readers.

 - Tear Jerker: Gwen's death and everyone's reaction to it.

 Spider-Man: "I saved you, honey... don't you see? *quietly* I saved you..."